 Students who quality for test accommodations may take their exams in supervised locations.
 Proctors, scribes, interpreters, readers, assistive technology and/or devices are provided by DS.
 It is essential for exams to be scheduled 2-3 days in advance when you schedule it online through AIM (see instructions) or with the A&AS Program Coordinator of Alternative Testing.
 The PREFERRED method of getting exams to A&AS in a timely manner, is for faculty members to upload them to the A&AS Access Information Management (AIM) system link that is sent to them, reminding them of the student's upcoming exam.
-They can also be emailed to firstname.lastname@example.org faxed to 870-972-3351 or hand delivered to DS at RSSC 2181 in a timely manner to DS.
+They can also be emailed to email@example.com faxed to 870-972-3351 or hand delivered to DS at RSSC 2181 in a timely manner.
 Exams will be returned as directed by faculty members.
 Questions and concerns may be directed to the A&AS Program Coordinator of Alternative Testing or the the Director.

 Please note that recommended academic adjustments may comprise an incomplete list.
 Accommodation needs are not always identified during the diagnostic process; and may change during the academic term.
 Therefore, modifications to a student's existing accommodations may be necessary based upon the student's disability and disability-related health condition(s).
 It is recommended that the process for determining appropriate testing accommodations provide for flexibility to meet each student's individual needs and specific course requirements.

 Disability Services provides textbooks and material in an accessible format i.e. on audio and/or electronic text.
-Faculty are encouraged to provide their materials in accessible text format.
+Faculty are encouraged to provide their materials in an accessible text format.
 Please note that students with visual disabilities will require an accessible text format and students with hearing impairments will require caption/text to audio materials.
-For more information or to request your materials to be converted into an accessible format, contact Jason Crittenden.
+For more information or to request your materials to be converted into an accessible format, contact Disability Services.
 If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible please examine our Faculty Resource Guide.

 Students using accommodations in the regular classroom may also use the same accommodations for online learning.
 For example: students who use extended time for testing in regular classroom will also need extended testing time in their online class.